 The Basics of a Slip & Fall Insurance Claim

-If someone else’s negligence leaves you injured in a slip and fall accident, understanding the legal basics can help ensure that you obtain the compensation you need to cover your complete losses.
+If someone else’s negligence leaves you injured in a slip and fall accident, understanding the legal basics can help ensure that you obtain the compensation you need to cover your complete losses from the Slip & Fall Insurance Claim.
 Slip and falls can lead to severe injuries with attendant medical expenses, lost wages, and physical and emotional pain and suffering.
 Because these cases are often complicated, it’s always in your best interest to have an experienced San Francisco personal injury attorney in your corner.

 Let the Property Owner or Manager Know about the Accident